projectmesa/mesa-geo/README.md

 geojson_states = r.json()
 ```

-First we create a `State` Agent and a `SampleModel`.
+First we create a `State` Agent and a `GeoModel`.
 Both should look familiar if you have worked with mesa before.

 ```python
 class State(GeoAgent):